Next generation corvette

-Next Generation Corvette (NGC) are a planned class of eight anti-surface warfare (AsuW) corvettes for the Indian Navy.
+Next Generation Corvette (NGC), or Project 28A, are a planned class of eight anti-surface warfare (AsuW) corvettes for the Indian Navy.
 Under this programme, the Indian Navy intends to acquire advanced ships armed with anti-ship or land-attack missiles like BrahMos.
 Ships in this class will feature advanced stealth features like a low radar cross section (RCS), infrared, acoustic and magnetic signatures.

 History

 On 6 June 2022, the Defence Acquisition Council (DAC) under the Ministry of Defence cleared the acquisition proposal of the 8 Next-generation corvettes worth ₹36000 crore for the Indian Navy.

 According to a report on 2 May 2024, Next Generation Corvettes will be fitted with indigenous marine diesel engines which will be developed under the 'Make-I category' (Note: Make-I category: Projects under ‘Make-I’ sub-category will involve Government funding of 90%, released in a phased manner and based on the progress of the scheme, as per terms agreed between MoD and the vendor.).
 The development and manufacturing of the engines will probably be carried out by Kirloskar Oil Engines Ltd and Garden Reach Shipbuilders and Engineers Ltd (GRSE).
 The upgrade of two of Brahmaputra class frigates would probably be the first to have these indigenous diesel engines.
 Orders for around thirty diesel engines would be issued after the engine's successful development.

 In May 2025, Garden Reach Shipbuilders & Engineers (GRSE) secured the lowest bidder (L1) position for constructing five Next Generation Corvettes (NGC) for the Indian Navy, under a ₹36000 crore program approved by the Defence Acquisition Council on 6 June 2022.
 The contract for GRSE, valued at over ₹25000 crore, covers five of the eight NGCs, with the remaining three to be built by the second-lowest bidder (L2) at the same unit cost.
 The shipyard participated in the Contract Negotiation Committee (CNC) meeting convened by the Defence Ministry on 21 May.
 As per reports, contract is expected to be signed within six months after negotiations.

-The contract is expected to be finalised in the fiscal year of 2025-26.
+The contract is expected to be finalised in the fiscal year of 2026-27, and will be valued at ₹25000 crore.
+It is currently awaiting clearance from the Cabinet Committee on Security which is expected to be secured soon.
+The eight corvettes, five built by GRSE and three by Goa Shipyard Limited (GSL), will succeed the and s.

+By 12 May 2026, price negotiations were completed and the contract for the ₹33000 crore programme could be signed within the same fiscal quarter.
+By June, the hydrodynamic performance assessment and model testing of Next-Generation Corvettes was successfully completed by the Naval Science and Technological Laboratory (NSTL) in Visakhapatnam in cooperation with the Warship Design Bureau (WDB).
+Samir V. Kamat, the chairman of DRDO, officially handed over the project deliverables to Vice Admiral Sanjay Sadhu, the Controller of Warship Production and Acquisition (CWP&A).